 Welcome!
 This site is dedicated to everyone who struggles with issues of codependence.
 Newcomers to CoDA are welcome at all meetings unless indicated otherwise.

 If you are new to Co-Dependents Anonymous (CoDA), please visit our International Newcomers page for information on co-dependency and the recovery available through this program.
 There you will also find information useful in determining if you suffer from co-dependency.
 A notable resource that seems to be increasing in popularity is the phone meeting, follow this link to view those listings at the International CoDA website.
-Here is a printable listing some of those phone meetings with times adjusted to Pacific Standard Time (not PDT).
+Here is a printable listing some of those phone meetings with times adjusted to Pacific Time (PT).
 These are the 30 Questions, a resource for working the first three steps of CoDA.

 Some Stories from Codependents: